Mike Hollingshead

 Mike Hollingshead is an American professional storm chaser, photographer and videographer from Blair, Nebraska.
-His work has been covered by NPR, numerous photography magazines and websites, and on the cover of National Geographic.
-It is also featured in films and television, such as Take Shelter, The Fifth Estate, and the series finale of Dexter.
-In 2008 Hollingshead released his first book titled Adventures in Tornado Alley: The Storm Chasers with co-author Eric Nguyen.
+His work has appeared on the cover of National Geographic.
+It was also featured in the films Take Shelter, The Fifth Estate and the series finale of Dexter.
+In 2008, Hollingshead released his first book titled Adventures in Tornado Alley: The Storm Chasers with co-author Eric Nguyen.

 Some of his photographs have been circulated by e-mail without his permission and without giving him credit or payment, in some cases misidentified as being of Hurricane Katrina.
 He now adds a digital watermark to his photographs to discourage this.